Ricky77768/3D-Unity-Platformer/README.md

   * Wall-running and wall-jumping
   * Sliding down slopes
 * Standard hitscan rifle
+* Pressure pads and shootable switches that alter the level environment
 * Customizable keybinds, mouse sensitivity, and video settings in the in-game menu

 ## How To Play